RLHFlow/RLHF-Reward-Modeling/pair-pm/README.md

 ## Installation instructions

 Before starting, please make sure your linux machine has [nvidia-cuda-toolkit](https://developer.nvidia.com/cuda-toolkit) installed.
 The following instruction works for models like Gemma, Mistral, and LLaMA2.
-For the latest model like LLaMA3, you may need to install some PR that has not been merged.
+For the latest model like LLaMA3 (now LLaMA3 has been merged!), you may need to install some PR that has not been merged.

 ```shell
 conda create -n pm_dev python=3.10.9